 Still, she caught sight of the man himself, stalking over piles of smoking debris with a rake in hand.
 Every now and again he stopped to pull some of the steaming ruins apart, allowing the air to cool them.

 “Wade!”
-Anna eeled past the Sheriff to run up to the open gate.
+Anna reeled past the sheriff to run up to the open gate.
 A younger deputy stationed there held his hand up protectively.

-“Ma’am, no one past this point.
-It’s dangerous, ma’am.”
-He said.
+“Ma’am, no one gets past this point.
+It’s dangerous, ma’am,” he said.

 “It’s alright, she’s with me,” Wade called out, stomping forward as the deputy stepped back.

-Anna took in the man that Wade had become over night.
-He was filthy, with soot smeared over his head and arms.
+Anna took in the man that Wade had become since last night.
+He was filthy; soot smeared over his head and arms.
 His jacket was missing and he wore his shirt rolled up to his elbows.
-He tugged down a red and black kerchief from his mouth, to reveal a lighter lower half of his face, and the bright intensity of his eyes amid the dust.
+He tugged down a red and black kerchief from his mouth to reveal a lighter lower half of his face, and the bright intensity of his eyes amid the dust.

 “Wade, are you alright?
 Did you see who it was?”
 Anna found herself searching his body for signs of injury.
 She could see none.

-“No. We arrived too late, but the worst part of the fire is by the tracks, all along the back of the barn,” he turned and pointed to what was now just a broken open, blackened shell of a building.
+“No. We arrived too late, but the worst part of the fire is by the tracks, all along the back of the barn,” he turned and pointed to what was now a broken open, blackened shell of a building.

 “It means that whoever did it knew it would be secluded by the tracks.
-It wasn’t some drunkard wandering down from the Cheyenne Star,” Wade shook his head, turning to survey the people behind him.
+It wasn’t some drunkard wandering down from the Cheyenne Star.”
+Wade shook his head, turning to survey the people behind him.
 Some of them looked to be railway workers, others appeared to be deputies from Cain’s team.

 “Look, Anna—I’m sorry, I haven’t got time to talk to talk to Tommy today.
 It’s going to have to wait.
 I need to send a telegram to the company, and I want to ride out to the work camp and see if anything has happened up there…”